A Door into Ocean: Plot

-At the beginning of the novel, the Sharers are all female.
-But as they encounter a non-Sharer community from another planet, which threatens them, the Sharer Merwen realizes that they must find out whether other kinds of "people" can share their life or not.
-Merwen goes to the other planet, Valedon, to recruit a young man, Spinel, to return to Shora and attempt to learn their ways.
-This venture leads to disagreement within the Sharer community (they have plenty of disagreements, though addressed without violence).
-With many false starts, Spinel gradually learns the Sharer way, as a man; and ultimately he works with the Sharers to help them defend their planet from a military invasion.
+At the beginning of the novel, the Sharers encounter a non-Sharer community from another planet, which threatens them.
+The Sharer Merwen the Impatient realizes that they must find out whether other kinds of "people" can share their life or not.
+Merwen goes to Valedon, to recruit a young Valan, Spinel, to return to Shora and attempt to learn their ways.
+This venture leads to disagreement within the Sharer community, despite the fact that a Valan noblewoman, Lady Berenice, who takes the Sharer name, Nisi the Deceiver, has lived amongst the Sharers before.
+Berenice, daughter of the first traders to settle on Shora, spent her childhood among the Sharers and returned to Valedon to spend time with her fiancé, Realgar, a Sardish Valan general.